isLundy/Set-Project/README.md

 ## Features

-Set `Project Settings` based on the selected Read node, including:
+Automatically set the `Project Settings` based on the selected Read node, including:

 - `Frame range`